HyunD-init/spineendo-yolov11-seg/README.md

 (`n`, `s`, `m`, `l`) on a single test image and saves the outputs into the `results/` directory.

-> The larger YOLOv11-X model is not included here because its weight file
+> The larger YOLO-V11 x model is not included here because its weight file
 > exceeds the public GitHub file size limit.
 It can be shared separately
 > upon reasonable request to the corresponding authors.